Acer Chromebook 311 (AMD)

 Updated on

 The Acer Chromebook 311 (CB311-10H) delivers a compelling value proposition for students, educators, and anyone seeking a reliable basic computing device.
 Powered by the AMD A4-9120C dual-core processor with integrated Radeon R4 graphics, this 11.6-inch Chromebook offers up to 10 hours of battery life, solid build quality, and all the Google ecosystem integration that makes Chrome OS appealing.
 While the 1366x768 display and 4GB of RAM reflect its budget positioning, the Chromebook 311 handles everyday web browsing, document editing, and educational applications with surprising competence.
-Note that this model reaches its Auto Update Expiration (AUE) date in June 2026, which may affect long-term software support.
+This model receives Chrome OS updates through June 2029 (extended from its original June 2026 date), giving it a comfortable software-support runway.

 | Pros | Cons |